 As soon as you disable split tunneling the VPN clients can connect, access the LAN but cannot access IPSEC remote sites nor can they browse the Internet.

 So what is going on?

 Well if you think about NAT for a second it may come to you.
 Remember that the ASA underneath is basically a router on steroids that runs processes that allows you to firewall devices using ACLs (access control lists) among other things but a router nonetheless.

 They will use the outside interface.
-They are able to access internal resources because you added a NAT statement exempting internal clients to the network that the VPN clients do reside.
-That is the standard NAT statement you will need if you have split tunnel enabled.
+They can access internal resources because you added a NAT statement exempting internal clients on the network that the VPN clients resided.
+That is the standard NAT statement you will need if you have split-tunnel enabled.

 The problem here is that when trying to access remote sites or the Internet they will enter via the outside interface turn around and exit via the outside interface.

 So if you look at your NAT statements you probably have something like this:

 The command above allows internal networks to access the Internet and appear to come from the external interface of the AS and thus routable.

 You need to add the following 2 statements to the statement above:

 nat (outside,outside) source static net-vpn-client net-vpn-client destination static Remote-Sites Remote-Sites route-lookup nat (inside,outside) source dynamic internal-net interface nat (outside,outside) source dynamic net-vpn-client interface